Mary Eliza Kennard: Life

 Kennard's novels, beginning with The Right Sort (1883), are mostly set in her own rural world of hunting, shooting, and fishing.
 Landing a Prize (1891) was about salmon-fishing, and was the fruit of several summers spent salmon-fishing in Norway.
 With Bram Stoker, Arthur Conan Doyle, and others, she was one of the authors of the collaborative novel The Fate of Fenella (1892).

 Kennard and her husband were both keen motorists and each owned an automobile.
 She bought a Napier eight horsepower two-cylinder, which she allowed to be entered for a 1,000-mile race by S F Edge with herself as passenger.
 Kennard wrote kindly of her husband's choice of the Napier, but she preferred herself to drive a De Dion voiturette.
 Her driving was not without incident, and she turned her car over on the tramlines in Nottingham.
 In 1903, she published a novel called The Motor Maniac, based around the subject of automobiles.
 The Spectator gave it a poor review, suggesting that people who did not own an automobile would find the details of "belts, speeds, makes of car, &c... exasperating".
 However, The Times later called Kennard "a very widely read and prolific author of the mid-eighties" who wrote "rattling good tales".

 Widowed in 1910, in 1912 Kennard was living at Leamington.
-By the time of her death in 1936 she was forgotten as a writer.
+By the time of her death in 1936 in Leamington she was forgotten as a writer.
 In its obituary, The Times said of her, "Large sums were earned by her publications; then came complete oblivion, which was viewed by the formerly popular favourite with serene detachment."
 The same obituary recorded that although she was both blind and crippled by the end of her life, she suffered these problems with "unfailing stoicism".
 In her old age she took an interest in BBC radio and in the lives of her grandchildren.